Crystalwarrior/KFO-Server/README.md

   - You can download Python from its official website [here](https://www.python.org/downloads/).
   - If your system supports it, it is recommended that you use a separate virtual environment, such as [Anaconda](https://www.continuum.io/downloads) for Windows, or [virtualenv](https://virtualenv.pypa.io/en/stable/) for everyone else (it runs itself using Python).
   - If prompted during the installation to add `python` as a PATH environment variable, accept this option.
-  - If you have Python 3.5 or earlier, you must update to a working version to run TsuserverDR.
-Follow instructions on updating.
   - If you have Python 3.6 or lower, you will be prompted on server launch to update to a newer version of Python.
 That is because the server requires Python 3.7 or higher.
 Follow instructions under Updating to update your Python version.
 * Open Command Prompt, PowerShell or your preferred terminal, and change to the directory where you downloaded TsuserverDR to.
 You can do this in two ways:
   - Go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here`.
 This is the easiest method.